microsoft/MLOS/MAINTAINING.md

     ```sh
     git checkout -b bump-version main
-    ./scripts/update-version.sh patch
+    ./scripts/update-version.sh patch   # or minor or major
     ```

     > This will create a commit and local git tag for that version.
-    > DO NOT PUSH IT!
+    > You won't be able to create a release from that, so don't push it.

 2. Test it!